-Thanks for everyone’s comments and feedback; you have inspired this second list!
+The Availability heuristic is gauging what is more likely based on vivid memories.
+Illusion of Control is the tendency for individuals to believe they can control or at least influence outcomes that they clearly have no influence on.
+Interesting Fact: when playing craps in a casino, people will throw the dice hard when they need a high number and soft when they need a low number.
+The Planning fallacy is the tendency to underestimate the time needed to complete tasks.
+Bonus Attribute Substitution.
 Analyzing Changes in View During Argumentation: A Quest for Method.
 Volume 2, No. 3, Art.
 12 – September 2001 Analyzing Changes in View During Argumentation: A Quest for Method Selma Leitão Abstract: There is an increasing interest among psychologists and educators in articulating argumentation to knowledge building processes that evolve in teaching-learning settings.

 Copyright 1995.
 All rights reserved.
-Logical Fallacies.
 ISSA - International Society for the Study of Argumentation.
 List of fallacies.
 A fallacy is incorrect argument in logic and rhetoric resulting in a lack of validity, or more generally, a lack of soundness.

 Fallacies are either formal fallacies or informal fallacies.
 Formal fallacies Main article: Formal fallacy Appeal to probability – is a statement that takes something for granted because it would probably be the case (or might be the case).Argument from fallacy – assumes that if an argument for some conclusion is fallacious, then the conclusion is false.Base rate fallacy – making a probability judgment based on conditional probabilities, without taking into account the effect of prior probabilities.Conjunction fallacy – assumption that an outcome simultaneously satisfying multiple conditions is more probable than an outcome satisfying a single one of them.Masked man fallacy (illicit substitution of identicals) – the substitution of identical designators in a true statement can lead to a false one.

 Logic in Argumentative Writing.
 Summary: This resource covers using logic within writing—logical vocabulary, logical fallacies, and other types of logos-based reasoning.

 Creationism debate, it is important to be able to spot all the logical fallacies that Creationists tend to throw around.
 This essay covers many bare essentials of logical thinking, as well as ways to critically evaluate an argument.
 The logical fallacies listed here are the ones most often used by Creationists, although Creationists have, to date, used almost every single logical fallacy in existence to "prove" their case.
 Each fallacy will have its own little paragraph, describing it, why it is fallacious and how to counter it.